digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 ### article-4-direction-rules

-The references of the article 4 direction rules that apply to this area, as found in the Planning Data article 4 direction list.
+The list of references of article 4 direction rules which apply to this area, as found in the [article 4 direction rule dataset](https://www.planning.data.gov.uk/dataset/article-4-direction-rule).
+In many cases the article 4 direction rule is a reference to the permitted development right removed by the rule.

 If the rule you need does not exist in our list, please contact [digitalland@levellingup.gov.uk](digitalland@levellingup.gov.uk).

-Example: `A4Dr1;A4Dr2`
+Example: `P3CD;P3CM;P11CB`

 ### notes